kinktrails/kinktrails/CONTRIBUTING.md

 Thank you for your interest in contributing!
 Here’s how you can help make Kinktrails better:

+## What You Can Contribute

+- New power cards, dares, Add-Ons or levels
+- Rule clarifications or improvements
+- Bug fixes or formatting cleanups
+- Suggestions for new settings or add-ons

 ## How to Contribute

 - Fork the repo and create a new branch for your changes.